RESCUE ADVICE

 5. Trim any branches that overhang the roof to remove access to your roof.

+6. Spread some quassia chips throughout the roof cavity to repel the possum.
+These can usually be found at hardware stores, or a local pharmacy.
 If you can’t find quassia chips, you could repel the possum by spreading eight blocks of camphor or one or two boxes of mothballs throughout the roof cavity.
 Do not use both camphor and moth balls as they react chemically with each other.

 7. Place a light in the roof cavity and keep it switched on for 3 days and nights.
 The combination of the light and the smell should drive the possum out of your roof and hopefully into the possum box you have provided.